 A simple grenade launcher is the first heavy weapon you get and is vital against the Ymir on Freedom's Progress

 A couple types of Cerberus mooks in Mass Effect 3 are armed with melee weapons, as is the Illusive Man's Dragon, katana-wielding Kai Leng.
 This is lampshaded in the "Citadel" DLC in an overheard conversation between a couple of Alliance soldiers:

 Veteran Engineer: It's 2186.
 Who uses a whip?

-Star Trek Online continues the Klingon trend of charging right in with a bat'leth instead of staying back and shooting, and adds a couple new types of edged weapons.
+Star Trek Online continues the Klingon trend of charging right in with a bat'leth instead of staying back and shooting, and adds a couple lesser-known types of edged weapons (Vulcan lirpa and Tsunkatse falchions).
 Given a justification this time: basically everyone has a personal deflector shield that works fine against ranged weapons, but 80% of melee damage, whether from a sword, Pistol-Whipping, or Kirk-fu, goes straight through to the target's HP.
 This is especially useful against the Borg, but against certain types of drones also leaves you open to a One-Hit Kill by assimilation.

 Owing to short-sighted defense cuts between the wars, the Royal Navy entered WWII with only obsolete biplane fighter-bombers to equip its aircraft carriers.
 Yet the Swordfish, a biplane more suited to the previous world war, managed to catch most of the Italian Navy in its home port of Taranto, causing widespread destruction in an attack the Japanese studied and emulated at Pearl Harbor.
 A year or so later, it was a carrier-launched Swordfish biplane which fired the torpedo that crippled the Bismarck, leaving Germany's most modern battleship wide open for the surface fleet to catch up with her.